vmapps/dashcards/README.md

 	"arguments": [<arguments>,<sent>,<to>,<plugin>]
 }
 ```
-Then rename template file as config.json
+Do not forget to rename template file as `config.json`
 ```
 mv config-template.json config.json
 ```